summaryrefslogtreecommitdiffstats

 -can update the index and try to avoid duplication of work.
 [Find talks that need captions here](https://emacsconf.org/help_with_main_captions).

-+can update the index and try to avoid duplication of work.
++can update the backstage index and try to avoid duplication of work.
 [Find talks that need captions here](https://emacsconf.org/help_with_main_captions).
 You can also help by [adding chapter markers to Q&A sessions](https://emacsconf.org/help_with_chapter_markers).

 -We've been using <https://github.com/sachac/subed> to caption things